Not sure if Kid To Kid is right for you?

 Potential Mitigations

-- It is wise to assess the franchisor's plans for innovation and adaptation to changing consumer tastes.
+- It is wise to evaluate a franchisor's plans for innovation and adaptation to changing market trends.

 Inexperienced Management